The swim beach is now CLOSED for the season and will re-open May 1, 2018.

-Starting in August the Concession Stand will only be open Friday through Tuesday from 10 am until 6 pm (closed on Wednesday and Thursday).
+The Concession Stand will only be open on Weekends (Saturdays and Sundays), from 10 am until 6 pm through the month of October.
 Canoe, kayak and stand-up paddleboard rentals will be available from 10 am until 4:30 pm when the Concession Stand is open.
-Boat rental fees are $5.00 per hour.Posted on: Wednesday, August 2, 2017 - 7:41am
+Boat rental fees are $5.00 per hour.Posted on: Friday, October 6, 2017 - 7:03pm

-The mountain bike trails at Lake James are OPEN today.
-The direction of the mountain bike trails was changed on July 1st.
-The Wimba trails are going in a counter clockwise direction and Tindo trails are going in a clockwise direction.
-Please contact the park for the most up-to-date trail status.Posted on: Tuesday, August 22, 2017 - 9:17am
+The mountain bike trails at Lake James are OPEN today..
+The direction of the mountain bike trails was changed on October 2nd.
+Please contact the park for the most up-to-date trail status.Posted on: Tuesday, October 17, 2017 - 8:55am

 Hiking and Biking